Science

 • Create and demonstrate efficient, technologically-enabled approaches for monitoring data-poor freshwater systems.

-• Create a rich database (digital twin) to allow for new approaches and integration of insitu data with airborne and satellite technologies for water system monitoring.
+• Create a rich database (digital twin) to allow for new approaches and integration of in situ data with airborne and satellite technologies for water system monitoring.

 PCI and Our Collaborators